equinix/terraform-provider-equinix/docs/guides/migration_guide_facilities_to_metros_devices.md

 }
 ```

-To test that the change didn't taint the state, and that the device will not be re-created, you can check if `terraform plan` reports no differences.
+To test that the change didn't taint the state, and that the device will not be re-created, you can check if `terraform plan` reports any differences.
 The terraform state should be up to date as long as the facility in which the device was deployed was contained within the metro.

-If the plan diff is not empty, you might have set a metro not containing the facility to which the device was deployed.
+If the plan diff is not empty, you might have used a metro not containing the facility to which the device was deployed.
 This might happen if you've used more facilities in the `facilities` list, or you have used "any" facility.

 You can find out the deployed facility, and the containing metro by examining the terraform state of the `metal_device` resource: